ShixiongQi/shixiongqi.github.io/_pages/about.md

 Recent News
 ------
+- (Jan.
+2024) An extended version of SPRIGHT has been accepted to IEEE/ACM Transactions on Networking.
 - (Nov.
-2023) Invited to serve as IEEE MASS'24 Publicity Co-Chair.
+2023) Invited to serve as [IEEE MASS'24](https://sites.google.com/view/ieee-mass-2024) Publicity Co-Chair.
 Please consider submitting!
 - (Nov.
 2023) We have evolved our high-performance 5GC solution to [L25GC+](./papers/l25gc+.pdf).
 This new version tackles many of the pain points we encountered while developing the predecessor [L25GC](https://dl.acm.org/doi/10.1145/3544216.3544267).
 I highly recommend you read the [paper](./papers/l25gc+.pdf) or check out the [code](https://github.com/nycu-ucr/L25GC-plus.git) of L25GC+.
 - (12/16/2022)